bigpipe/bootstrap-pagelet/README.md

 **private**, _returns Pagelet_.

-Push a chunk of HTML of the queue to be flushed.
-This function will also increase the interal counter of the number of flushed pagelets.
+Push a chunk of HTML on the queue to be flushed.
+This function will also decrease the internal counter of the number of flushed pagelets.
-By default the counter is increased with 1, but this a specific _Number_ can be provided as well.
+By default the counter is decreased with 1, but a specific _Number_ can be provided as well.

 ```js
 bootstrap.queue('chunk of html', 2);
 ```

-#### Bootstrap.flush()
+#### Bootstrap.flush(

 **private**, _returns Pagelet_.